duckyb/urchin/README.md

 - 2× Power switch (MSK 12C02)
 - 10× adhesive silicone feet

+> [!NOTE]
+> Installing a case, microcontroller cover, or screen acrylic cover will require additional M2 hardware not included in this list.
+(Like screws, standoffs, nuts, heat set inserts)

 ## How do I make this?

 <a href="https://youtu.be/CHSh1-dJq24" target="_blank">